concent-solutions/react-native-bluetooth-status/README.md

 ## Installation

-`$ npm install react-native-bluetooth-status --save`
+`$ npm install concent-solutions/react-native-bluetooth-status --save`

 On RN 0.60+ with autolinking run `pod install` in your `ios/` folder.